peteroupc/CBOR/README.md

 Written in 2013-2019 by Peter O.

 Any copyright to this work is released to the Public Domain.
+In case this is not possible, this work is also licensed under Creative Commons Zero (CC0):
 [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)

 If you like this, you should donate to Peter O.